 "When I left home in Nunavut, snow and ice covered the tundra and there was 24 hour daylight.
 I had the time of my life at SHAD traveling for days and half way around the country from my isolated hometown to meet a community of students intent on changing the world.
 The biggest thing that struck me is just how supportive and welcoming each and every SHAD is.
 It’s the same type of hospitality one receives in my tiny community Gjoa Haven, north of the Arctic Circle so I couldn’t have felt more at home."

 SHAD is proud to partner with the Verna J. Kirkness Science and Engineering Education Program by providing a full scholarship to an Indigenous student to attend SHAD.
-This student will also be given a one-month internship in August by Verna J. Kirkness Science & Education Program.

 The Verna J. Kirkness Science and Engineering Education Program addresses the under-representation of First Nations, Metis and Inuit students at Canadian Universities by offering scholarships to Indigenous grade 11 students to spend a week at a Canadian university interacting with scientists.

 SHAD is proud to partner with Minerva BC by offering a full SHAD scholarship to a Grade 11 Indigenous student from Minerva’s Learning to Lead program.
 Learning to Lead is an annual weekend program that allows girls the opportunity to discover self, develop confidence and explore their leadership potential.